tacticalhombre/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 Fortunately, the data provided has already been split into training, validation, and testing.
 So, no need to split the data.

 First, I created fake data by applying brightness adjustment, histogram equalization, or gamma adjustment.
 Which one to perform is done randomly.
 I took the class that has the max number of samples and use this number as a basis for adding data for each class.
-If a classhas less than this number of samples, I keep creating samples for that class.
-In the end, each of the 43 classes have equal number of images samples.
+If a class has less than this number of samples, I keep creating samples for that class.
+In the end, each of the 43 classes have an equal number of image samples.
 Altogether, there are 51631 data points.
 Code for this is contained in cells 10-12.

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.